hapax/hapax.github.io/assets/benford.md

 We can even use these data points to explicitly generate our estimates by geometric averaging.

-For instance, if $e^Z$ is the population of Chile, I can factor it into number of provinces $e^X$ multiplied by the average number of people per province $e^Y$.
+For instance, if $e^Z$ is the population of Chile, I could try factoring it into number of provinces $e^X$ multiplied by the average number of people per province $e^Y$.
 But this is likely to *increase* the error, since I know less about provinces of Chile than I do about Chile compared to other countries.